- Energy-efficient living

 - Clean and maintain the dishwasher as recommended and clean the filter regularly.

 - When washing up by hand use only as much water as you need.
-Keep in mind that two to three minutes of running a tap can use as much water as a fully loaded efficient dishwasher.
+Keep in mind that 2 or 3 minutes of running a tap can use as much water as a fully loaded efficient dishwasher.

 Heating water is by far the biggest user of energy when doing your washing.
 Modern washing machines can keep your clothes clean in cold water and use a lot less water than older machines.